-The space will be activated in August and September of 2018 and includes 86 planted and potted trees, trails, a play area for children, an outdoor museum highlighting the history of the freeway, a stage for local performers, and an outdoor workshop to teach new skills to people of all ages.
-Learnings will be shared with the City of Akron and local organizations who can continue to steward a permanent green space on the freeway.
-All trees and plant material will be rehomed to other sites at the completion of the project.
+The space was activated in August and September of 2018 and included 86 planted and potted trees, trails, a play area for children, an outdoor museum highlighting the history of the freeway, a stage for local performers, and an outdoor workshop to teach new skills to people of all ages.
+We are now working with the City of Akron and local organizations who can continue to steward a permanent green space on the freeway.

 Learn more about the League of Creative Interventionists.

 The Innerbelt Freeway was built in the 1970s to help revitalize downtown Akron but never fulfilled on its original intentions and was decommissioned in 2016.
 Learn more about the history of the Innerbelt Freeway from the following resources:

 A perspective of the Akron Innerbelt (1963 Planning document)

 In 2015, the League of Creative Interventionists, with support from the Knight Foundation, brought together 500 Akron residents from each of the city's 22 neighborhoods for one giant shared meal on the Innerbelt Freeway.
 Residents were asked what they wanted to see on the future of the freeway, which was set to close to automobile traffic the following year.
 87% of residents shared that they wanted to see a green public space that would reconnect the Downtown and West Hill neighborhoods.

 In 2017, Franks submitted a proposal to the Knight Cities Challenge and was awarded a grant to create the Innerbelt National Forest.
 In 2018, working with the City of Akron, Franks and his organization, the League of Creative Interventionists, created a temporary public space next to the Innerbelt and after a successful two-month pilot are now exploring creating a permanent space.